-Course Category Humanities Course Code 20HE оне5Т02 Course Type Theory L-T-P-C 1-0-2- 2-2 Prerequisites Basic Language Knowledge.
-Total Marks SE OBJECTI ectives of the o 1 To present la nguage ability in the inter rview for employment.
-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 CO1 Enables the student to be aware of integrated word building to use in communication.
-CO2 Grooms the learner in their mental flexibility to be fit in team for an organization.
+common to CSE, CSE A itavil, CSE DS, CSE A1, and 11) Course Category Humanities Course Code 20HE HE5T02 Course Type Theory L-T-P-C 1-0-2- 2-2 Prereq uisites Basic Language Knowledge.
+Total Marks 50 SE OBJECTI jectives of the o 1 1 To present language ability in the interview for employment.
+COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Enables the communicati ntegrated word building to use in K1 CO2 Grooms the learner in their mental flexibility to be fit in team for an organization.
 CO3 Strengthens in syntactic construction of the language.
 CO4 Empowers the learner in the language comprehension skills.
-CO5 A seists the learner to present academic and professional abilities through writing
+CO5 Assists the learner to present academic and professional abilities through writing skills.